hassaaali/chatbot/README.md

 2. **Ask Questions**: Type questions related to your uploaded PDF documents
 3. **View Sources**: The chatbot will show which documents it references in responses
 4. **Monitor Stats**: Check the knowledge base statistics to see indexed content

+### Cache Management

+- **Automatic Cleanup**: Documents and cache are automatically cleared when you:
+  - Close the browser tab/window
+  - Navigate away from the application
+  - Shut down the backend server
+  - Exit the application
+- **Fresh Sessions**: Each time you start the application, you begin with a clean slate
+- **Manual Cleanup**: Use `npm run cleanup` to manually clear cache if needed

 ## 🔧 Configuration